SmithWillSuffice/ohanga-pai/content/blog/8_mmt_semantics.md

 educated population, and presently that means understanding MMT.

-You can also take a look at the Positive Money proposals and see which seem reasonable, but they do not describe the current monetary system, that is why they are "reforms".
+You can also take a look at the Positive Money proposals and see which seem reasonable, but they do not describe the fair use of the current monetary system, that is why they are "reforms", but they need no change in the existing monetary system!

 The proposals,

 * more targeted public investments,
-* better accountability (eliminate fraudlent lending),
+* better accountability (eliminate fraudulent lending),
 * green economy fiscal targetting (tax polluters, invest in sustainable firms),
 * digital cash.

 are all fine, I have no issue with them.
 But where the heck is the guarantee of employment for anyone seeking the positive money?
 What is the PM buffer stock?
 Sparkling mineral water?

 But it does me no good in the eyes of a Positive Money activist to tell them these